JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseFour" class="collapse" aria-labelledby="headingFour" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
 We welcome current undergraduate students at Johns Hopkins University throughout the school year either as a part of Independent Research (credited course), Research Experience for Undergraduates (REU) programs, or volunteer research experiences.
-If you are interested in applying as an undergraduate research assistant, please follow this guide:
+If you are interested in applying as an undergraduate research assistant, we recommend this guide:

 1. Email Prof. Fan with the subject line “Undergrad RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, your major, your intended level of time commitment, and why you are interested in this lab.
 This serves as your ‘cover letter.’
 - A copy of your resume.
 This should include your work experience if any, relevant courses with grades, overall GPA, awards, and relevant skills.
-- Contact information (both email and phone number) for 2 to 4 references (ideally other professors at Johns Hopkins University)
+- Contact information (both email and phone number) for 2 to 4 references (such as other professors at Johns Hopkins University)
 <br><br>
 2. If we like your application, we will reach out and set up a time for an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and other undergraduate students to give you a better sense of who you may be working with.

+   *COVID-19 UPDATE*: Due to concerns for health and safety, we will be suspending on-site visits until further notice.
+Alternatively, we will reach out and set up a time for a Zoom teleconference.
+The Zoom teleconference will take 30 minutes to 1 hour and will allow you to have one-on-one discussions with Prof. Fan.
+Additional Zoom teleconferences may also be set up with others in the lab.

-3. After your on-site visit, Prof. Fan will solicit feedback from everyone you spoke with.
-She will then reach out with a proposed project, background reading, and an on-boarding plan so that you can hit the ground running.
+3. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
+She will then reach out with an offer or encourage you to keep looking.
+She will also provide a proposed onboarding date, rotation project, and background reading so that you can hit the ground running.

 Successful applicants will have:
 - Taken courses in computer science, statistics, and biology